nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 A new variable ingest endpoint is provided to ensure that variable association is created at variable ingest time.
 Variable concept can be created or updated by sending an HTTP PUT with the metadata to the URL `%CMR-ENDPOINT%/collections/<collection-concept-id>/<collection-revision-id>/variables/<native-id>`.  `<collection-revision-id>` is optional.
 The response will include the [concept id](#concept-id),[revision id](#revision-id), variable-association and associated-item.

+Note: There is no more fingerprint check at variable's ingest/update time because the existing fingerprint is obsolete.
+The new variable uniqueness is defined by variable name and the collection it's associated with and is checked at variable association creation time.

 ```
 curl -i -XPUT \
 -H "Content-type: application/vnd.nasa.cmr.umm+json" \